zhoujenkins/test1/readme.txt

+Git is version control system.
+Git is free software.

-Git is version control system
+Git is a distributed version control system.
-Git is free software
+Git is free software.

-git is a distributed version control system
+Git is a distributed version control system.
-Git is free software
+Git is free software distributed under the GPL.